EmilHJ98/Data-Science-Project/README.md

 # Data-Science-Project
 ## Report
-#### I chose to focus on the transportation sector for my project.
+#### We chose to focus on the transportation sector for our project.
 There has been a significant increase in the measurement of CO2 emissions, which has resulted in environmental changes.
-#### My project involves creating a Machine Learning model that employs linear regression to estimate the level of pollution that a car engine could emit.
+#### Our project involves creating a Machine Learning model that employs linear regression to estimate the level of pollution that a car engine could emit.
-#### My focus is on utilising a Machine Learning approach to address the expected CO2 emissions resulting from vehicles.
+#### Our focus is on utilising a Machine Learning approach to address the expected CO2 emissions resulting from vehicles.
-#### I collected a large dataset containing diverse varieties of cars from kaggle.
+#### We collected a large dataset containing diverse varieties of cars from kaggle.
-#### ML models I will use for prediction:
+#### ML models we will use for prediction:
 * Linear Regression
 * SVR
 * Random Forest